 Females of reproductive potential should have a negative pregnancy test before starting JUXTAPID.

 Females of reproductive potential should use effective contraception during JUXTAPID therapy.
-The recommended maximum dosage of JUXTAPID is 30 mg daily with concomitant use of oral contraceptives, since oral contraceptives are weak CYP3A4 inhibitors [see DRUG INTERACTIONS].
+Oral contraceptives are weak CYP3A4 inhibitors [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
 Hormone absorption from oral contraceptives may be incomplete if vomiting or diarrhea occurs while taking JUXTAPID, warranting the use of additional contraceptive methods [see WARNINGS AND PRECAUTIONS].